Ghalegaun: The quintessential Gurung hospitality

 — By Bishnu Bhattarai

 The real homestay experience begins here.
 Our host was a pleasing lady in her early 30s.
 She showed us to our rooms.
 There were four beds with neatly arranged bed sheets and warm blankets.
 By the time we had changed, our host had already prepared hot tea for us.
 She asked us to meet other family members who were busy preparing meals.
 We assembled around the fireplace and introduced ourselves to other family members.
 Zimba dai and three other friends were in the neighboring house.
 He invited us for some drinks and local snacks.
-The dry lamb meat prepared by his host was simply awesome.
+The dry lamb meat prepared by his host was simply fantastic.

-After watching the sunrise and mountains from the view tower, we traveled to the other hillock which housed Bhedi Goth – a community sheep-shed.
+After watching the sunrise and mountains from the view tower, we traveled to the other hillock, which housed Bhedi Goth – a community sheep shed.
 There were more than 300 sheep and goats.
 The community had hired four shepherds to look after the flock.
 The shepherds bring goats to lower altitudes when it is challenging to live in the highland during winter.
 We were lucky to find Bhedi Goth in Ghalegaun.
 We, however, could not arrange a time to visit a small tea garden managed by the local people and the Uttar Kanya temple.

 When we returned to our house, we were offered millet bread, eggs, beans, and tea for breakfast.
 After breakfast, our host bade farewell to us by offering us tika and garland.
 They then escorted us to the bus park, where most of our team members had arrived.
 We then held a small interaction with the homestay operators of Salyan VDC, where they shared their experience of Ghalegaun.
 At around 11, we left Ghalegaun in the same creaking SUV for Besishahar.
 After spending the night in Besishahar, we left for Kathmandu early the following day, bringing lots of sweet memories from Ghalegaun.